WESTPORT SIDEWALK VACATION AIMED AT IMPROVING SAFETY

 Resident, HOA Member, Thad Sieracki

-“We have worked security at clubs and events in Westport and throughout the city for years, and the fact is weapons don’t have any place in crowded, late night gatherings with alcohol.
+“I have worked security at clubs and events in Westport and throughout the city for years, and the fact is weapons don’t have any place in crowded, late night gatherings with alcohol.
 People can have fun without carrying guns.”

 Security Professional and Business Manager, Rico Dejoie